platform-engineering-labs/formae-grafana-dashboards/README.md

 ## Formae Configuration

-Enable OpenTelemetry in your Formae configuration:
+Enable OpenTelemetry in your formae configuration:

 ```pkl
 agent {